For those of us who love meat, we are spoilt for choice.

 If you cater for more than you need, you can freeze prime rib, just make sure you use it within 8 months.

 Wrapping it Up: The Difference Between Prime Rib and Ribeye

-Whether you want to cook cuts or order from your steakhouses, you can now be confident of the differences between ribeye and prime rib.
-They are two delicious meat cuts that shouldn’t be mixed up.
+Whether you want to impress your mates at the cookout or order from your steakhouses, you can now be confident of the differences between ribeye and prime rib.